mrjianyang/NHL-Point-Predictor/README.md

 ## Question

-##### 1. Can we predict the amount of points a player will score in a future match based off of past performance.
+##### Can we predict if a player will score in a match based off of past performance.

-##### 2. Can we predict whether a player gets a point in a game.

 ## Getting Results